jlambright/pw-api-proxy/README.md

 ## About

-This project uses [Feathers](http://feathersjs.com).
+* This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

-It also utilizes Google App Engine, running Node JS 14.
+* Hosted on Google App Engine, running Node JS 14.

+* CI/CD via GitHub Actions.
 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.